yuanz03/tp/docs/DeveloperGuide.md

 * 1a.
 The given player details are invalid.

     * 1a1.
-AddressBook shows an error message.
+PlayBook shows an error message.

       Use case ends.

 * 1b.
-The player to be added already exists in the list.
+The player name already exists in the list.

     * 1b1.
-AddressBook shows an error message.
+PlayBook shows an error message.

       Use case ends.

 * 1c.
 The team specified for the player does not exist.

     * 1c1.
+PlayBook shows an error message prompting user to create the team first.

+      Use case ends.

+* 1d.
+A required field is missing (name, phone, email, address, or team).

-AddressBook shows an error message.
+    * 1d1.
+PlayBook shows an error message.

       Use case ends.